karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-15/node/readme.md

     # v20.16.0
     ```

-NOTICE: The version of Node is different from the verison of NPM.
+NOTICE: The version of Node is different from the version of NPM.
 This is because these two programs are developed independently.

 ## Package.json